-We expect students to return their library items on time.
+We expect students to take care of our library property and return their library items on time.
 Junior School overdue notices are issued to Junior School families via email on a fortnightly basis.
-Printed overdue notices are supplied each fortnight via the classroom to families without email at home
+Printed overdue notices are supplied each fortnight via the classroom to families without email at home.
 Three overdue notices are issued before a printed 'final notice' is sent home to families in a sealed envelope.
 A replacement cost will be required if an item is lost, damaged or is more than seven weeks overdue.
 A library shelf check is done before a replacement cost is requested.